Like-a-Fishhook Village: The flood of the whites

 The villagers counted more and more houses with whites around them.
 A blacksmith, a doctor and the Indian Agent lived in Fort Berthold Agency a mile and a half away along with other newcomers.
 Missionary Charles L. Hall taught the words of God in his home close to the village from 1876.
 The next year the Indian children could attend either the Mission School or one supervised by the government.

 The ghost town

 The allotment of land in 1886 caused the collapse of Like-a-Fishhook Village.
 Many Arikara had already taken up farming on individual plots.
 Their quarter of the village was desolate and their homes destroyed.
 A few years later only some of the older Mandan in the village still followed their traditional way of life.
 Hidatsa chief Poor Wolf led the migration of his people to new places on the reservation.
 "Older Indians, who came from Like-a-Fishhook Village, find their life on allotments rather lonesome.
 Cabins are often two or three miles apart ..." related Hidatsa Indian Goodbird in 1914.
 The Mandan, the Hidatsa and the Arikara were no more village Indians.
+The location of the village is now under the waters of the reservoir behind Garrison Dam.